Net 25: Programming

-Net 25 Eagle News Service
+Net 25 News and Information

-Net 25 Eagle News Service (formerly known as Net 25 Integrated News and Current Affairs, Eagle News and also known as Net 25 News) is the network's official news, information and public affairs division of the whole Eagle Broadcasting Corporation.
+NET25 News and Information (formerly known as Net 25 Integrated News and Current Affairs, Eagle News and Net 25 Eagle News Service also known as Net 25 News) is the network's official news, information and public affairs division of the whole Eagle Broadcasting Corporation.
 The Eagle News Service was created in November 2011 in order to compete with the news organizations of three major TV networks.
 The organization produces news and information content for the flagship TV station Net 25, flagship AM radio station DZEC Radyo Agila 1062 and the network's official online news portal.